Joseph Lorigo

 Joseph C. Lorigo (born November 18, 1981) is an American politician and jurist.
 A Conservative, he served as a member of the Erie County, New York Legislature, representing Legislative District 10, which comprises rural towns in southeastern Erie County and the first-ring Buffalo suburb of West Seneca.
 He currently serves as a justice on the New York State Supreme Court.

 Early life and career

-Lorigo was born in Buffalo, New York to Ralph C. Lorigo and Debbie (née Caruana) Lorigo.
+Lorigo was born in Buffalo, New York to Ralph Lorigo and Debbie (née Caruana) Lorigo.
 He earned a Bachelor's degree in Psychology from Canisius College in 2003, and then earned a Juris Doctor degree from the University at Buffalo Law School and a Master of Business Administration degree from the University at Buffalo School of Management in 2007.

 After graduation, he worked as a lawyer at The Law Office of Ralph C. Lorigo.

 Lorigo unsuccessfully ran for West Seneca town justice in 2010.

 Erie County Legislature

 Lorigo won election to the Erie County, New York legislature in 2011, defeating incumbent Christina Wleklinski Bove.
 He won re-election in 2013, 2015, 2017, 2019 and 2021.

 He caucused with the Republican legislators during his time in the legislature.
 After his first term, the legislature's Republican caucus elected Lorigo as the majority leader of the Erie County Legislature in 2014 until the Democratic Party took over control of the legislature in 2017.
 After the Democratic Party takeover of the legislature, Lorigo was elected as the minority leader.

 Throughout his tenure, Lorigo worked for transparency and accountability in County government.
 He fought for lower taxes and improved investment in infrastructure.